gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone1/UserStory1.md

 ### User story

-As an EXPERIENCED USER, I want a reliable method to track and modify the edits I make to the map, so that I can efficiently undo or redo any mistakes while building.
+As an EXPERIENCED USER, I want to use a reliable method to track and modify the edits I make to the map, so that I can efficiently undo or redo any mistakes while building.

 #### Notes